Chelsea Flower Show 2014: 20-24th May

 The RHS Chelsea Flower Show is held in the grounds of the Chelsea Hospital, as it has been every year since 1913, apart from gaps during the two World Wars.
 It continues to be one of the highlights of our Sisley English Spring Gardens Tour.

 It used to be Britain’s largest flower show (it has now been overtaken by Hampton Court), but is still the most prestigious.
 From the beginning it has contained both nursery exhibits and model gardens.
 Every year there have been exhibits from foreign countries as well as from Britain.

 It is the flower show most associated with the Royal family, who attend the opening day every year.

-Check out some of the wonderful gardens and displays from the 2013 Chelsea Flower Show
+Check out some of the wonderful gardens and displays from previous Chelsea Flower Shows.

 Did you know?